anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Preconditions in addition to {{exchanges_uc2_2}}:

-* Registrar-agent: possesses voucher status and enroll status from pledge.
+* Registrar-agent: obtained voucher status and enroll status from pledge.

 ~~~~ aasvg
 +-----------+        +-----------+   +--------+   +---------+